2022 FIFA World Cup qualification (inter-confederation play-offs)

 For the 2022 FIFA World Cup qualification, there were two scheduled inter-confederation play-offs to determine the final two qualification spots to the 2022 FIFA World Cup.
-Matches were played on 13–14 June 2022 in Qatar.
+Matches were played on 13–14 June 2022 in the city of Al Rayyan, Qatar (one of the venues of the World Cup).

 Format

 The draw for the inter-confederation play-offs was held on 26 November 2021, 17:00 CET, in Zürich, Switzerland.

 Four teams from four confederations (AFC, CONCACAF, CONMEBOL, and OFC) were drawn into two ties.

 Originally, the two teams in each tie were to play a two-legged home-and-away series.
 However, the ties were single-leg knockout matches in Qatar.

 These play-offs were the last ties to decide the two remaining World Cup slots for a 32-team tournament.
 The 2026 FIFA World Cup has been expanded to 48 teams, and included as part of the qualifiers a play-off tournament involving six teams to decide the last two berths.